Price Discrimination in International Airline Markets: Inefficiency and Welfare

 \newcolumntype{g}{>{\columncolor{Gray}}c}

+We can also determine when the efficiency losses occur under the current pricing.
+Inefficiency increases with the number of incorrectly-allocated seats sold.
+For example, much of the loss will be when seats are sold early, and there are positive shocks to demand at later dates.
+Then, passengers who arrive late feel these losses.
+Similarly, if too few seats are released early and later demand is lower than expected, the early passengers are relatively worse off.

+In Table \ref{table:dynamic_ineff}, we present the time-specific inefficiencies for each market and then average them across markets and capacities.
+Efficiency losses occur early and decrease as the flight approaches, suggesting that the airline sells too many early seats than under the $1^{st}$-best allocation.
+For example, passengers who arrive in the first period (i.e., 101+ days before the flight) have 12.69\% more surplus under the current pricing than under the first-best allocation.
+In contrast, those at the end get 26.4\% less surplus under the current pricing than under the first-best.

-\paragraph{Only Dynamic Pricing.} When we restrict the airline to choose only one price each period for both cabins, as expected, it lowers the total welfare.
+\paragraph{Only-Dynamic Pricing.} Restricting the airline to only one price each period for both cabins, as expected, slightly lowers the total welfare.
 Note that the airline can still change prices over time.
-Producer surplus is 74\% of the baseline (Column C), and the total surplus is 74\% of the baseline.
-Although the airline's ability to use second-degree price discrimination to screen passengers between cabins (from H to C) increases the total surplus, airlines capture roughly two-thirds of the additional surplus.
+The producer surplus is 92\% of the baseline (see columns D and U), and the consumer surplus is 121\% of the baseline.
+Although the airline's ability to use second-degree price discrimination to screen passengers between cabins (from {U} to C) has a negligible effect on total surplus, airlines capture all the additional surplus.
+The surplus for business travelers under uniform pricing is larger than under current pricing because, on average, prices are lower under uniform pricing.

-\paragraph{Group Pricing: Business versus Leisure.} Column D of Table \ref{tab:counterfactuals} provides surplus estimates when the airlines are permitted to price based on the reason for travel, i.e., third-degree price discrimination.
-Relative to current pricing practice (i.e., Column C), we find airline surplus increases by about one percent and consumer surplus falls by about the same, leaving total surplus nearly unchanged.
-Thus, group pricing based on reason to travel slightly increases revenue but lowers the total surplus.
+\paragraph{Group Pricing: Business versus Leisure.} Column {\red G} of Table \ref{tab:counterfactuals} provides surplus estimates when the airlines are permitted to price based on the reason for travel, i.e., third-degree price discrimination.
+Relative to current pricing practice (i.e., Column D), airline surplus increases by six percent, but consumer surplus falls by about three percent and the total surplus increases by four percent.
+Thus, group pricing based on business or leisure increases the revenue and total surplus slightly but lowers consumer surplus.